jamsoft/uap-data-vis-tool/README.md

 If for any country or description search string you specify results in empty charts it's possible that any matching cases are outside the date range you have currently selected.
 To auto expand the date range simply click the `All Dates` button to ensure the entire database is included by date.

-> WARNING: Selections spanning the entire dataset if you have imported the UPDB can take some time to process as it calculates statistics.
+> **WARNING**: Selections spanning the entire dataset if you have imported the UPDB can take some time to process as it calculates statistics.

 ### Description
 You can use the Description text box to specify a word to filter the data on.
 The filter is applied to the contents of the description field.
 You can also use the toggle switch to invert the selection and exclude sighting events containing the specified term.